 with a link to an external rules file using the XLink href attribute, as shown in Example 20

 By associating the rules and the document through a tool-specific mechanism.
-For example, for a command-line tool: providing the paths of both the XML document to process and its corresponding external rules file.
+For example, in the case of a command-line tool, by providing the paths of both the XML document to process and its corresponding external rules file.

 5.7 Conversion to NIF